 NIAB has extensive capabilities and experience in practical field research related to all aspects of crop protection and nutrition.
 In addition to an extensive combinable crop programme, NIAB undertakes specific projects on root, vegetable and forage crops.
 Access to a wide range of sites across the country enables research to be undertaken in the most appropriate and challenging locations.

-Work in this areas spans pest and disease management, weed control and the manipulation of plant growth.
+Work in this area spans pest and disease management, weed control and the manipulation of plant growth.
 Broad areas of investigation include:

 Appropriate nutrition is central to crop performance.
-The studies in this area have a common objective of maximising productivity and profitability through efficient use of resources.
-Specific research themes include:
+Studies have a common objective of maximising productivity and profitability through efficient use of resources with specific research themes including: